fwong03/celery/docs/userguide/calling.rst

 The task is guaranteed to be executed at some time *after* the specified date and time, but not necessarily at that exact time.
-Possible reasons for broken deadlines may include many items waiting in the queue, or heavy network latency.
+Possible reasons for broken deadlines include many items waiting in the queue or heavy network latency.
 To make sure your tasks are executed in a timely manner you should monitor the queue for congestion.
-Use Munin, or similar tools, to receive alerts, so appropriate action can be taken to ease the workload.
+Use Munin or similar tools to receive alerts so appropriate action can be taken to ease the workload.
 See :ref:`monitoring-munin`.

-While `countdown` is an integer, `eta` must be a :class:`~datetime.datetime` object, specifying an exact date and time (including millisecond precision, and timezone information):
+While `countdown` is an integer, `eta` must be a :class:`~datetime.datetime` object, specifying an exact date and time (including millisecond precision and timezone information):

 .. code-block:: pycon